leonej01/CryptoClustering/README.md

 Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file.
 Create a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.
-The first five rows of the scaled DataFrame should appear as follows:
-The first five rows of the scaled DataFrame.

 **Find the Best Value for k Using the Original Scaled DataFrame**